openshift/rosa/docs/rosa_login.md

 ### Examples

 ```
-  # Login to the OpenShift staging API with an existing token
+  # Login to the OpenShift API with an existing token
-  rosa login --env staging --token=$OFFLINE_ACCESS_TOKEN
+  rosa login --token=$OFFLINE_ACCESS_TOKEN

-  # Switch environments with an already logged-in account
-  rosa login --env production
 ```

 ### Options